fishaudio/fish-speech/docs/en/inference.md

 !!! note
     If you plan to let the model randomly choose a voice timbre, you can skip this step.

+!!! warning "Future Warning"
+    We have kept the interface accessible from the original path (tools/vqgan/inference.py), but this interface may be removed in subsequent releases, so please change your code as soon as possible.

 ```bash
 python fish_speech/models/vqgan/inference.py \
     -i "paimon.wav" \